silentbicycle/theft/CONTRIBUTING.md

 should between releases should be noted in the CHANGELOG.

-Values derived from the PRNG bitstream are not expected to be consistent between versions of the library, though it wolud be better to stay consistent when possible.
+Values derived from the PRNG bitstream are not expected to be consistent between versions of the library, though it would be better to stay consistent when possible.
 (This may change after reaching version 1.0.0.)